eliasdorneles/eliasdorneles.github.io/site/blog/the-joy-of-yaml.md

 configuration](https://docs.gitlab.com/ee/ci/quick_start/#create-a-gitlab-ciyml-file)
 which is all YAML-based, which is a great inspiration.
 They've actually kind of extended YAML supporting "include" features and other things.

+Someone did a round up of [some common formats used for configuration here](https://octopus.com/blog/state-of-config-file-formats), mostly to explain why Hashicorp went out to develop [their own language](https://github.com/hashicorp/hcl) to use in Terraform, which is actually quite cool, but not really usable for anything other at this point.

-A French startup called Papernest [has essentially built an internal CMS based on YAML](https://medium.com/papernest/papercraft-le-secret-des-po-de-papernest-pour-sortir-des-features-sans-une-seule-ligne-de-code-f5b85de97202), with AB-testing support and all.
+A non-DevOps example: a French startup called Papernest [has essentially built an internal CMS based on YAML](https://medium.com/papernest/papercraft-le-secret-des-po-de-papernest-pour-sortir-des-features-sans-une-seule-ligne-de-code-f5b85de97202), with AB-testing support and all.
 I specially like how they came up with a neat way of representing nested AND/OR conditions that you can see on one of the